 Will lose hair after the procedure?

 When a hair transplant procedure is performed it’s possible that over the following years some of the hairs that were transplanted may fall off.
-Some of the newly transplanted hairs may not have rooted themselves correctly during the healing process and therefor will not last forever.
+Some of the newly transplanted hairs may not have rooted themselves correctly during the healing process and therefore will not last forever.
 This is not something to worry about though, as most surgeon graft a significant amount of hair in order to make up for a small percentage of them not surviving permanently.
-Many surgeons also recommend to avoid overusing hair products after your procedure in order to keep a healthy atmosphere for your newly transplanted hairs to grow in
+Many surgeons also recommend avoiding overusing hair products after your procedure in order to keep a healthy atmosphere for your newly transplanted hairs to grow in

 Things to remember